-St Andrews has been a popular family destination for generations, and its appeal is as strong as ever – in fact, readers of the Primary Times school magazine recently awarded St Andrews with the Star Award for “UK Best Holiday Destination 2012”.
+St Andrews has been a popular family destination for generations, and its appeal is as strong as ever – in fact, readers of the Primary Times school magazine awarded St Andrews with the Star Award for “UK Best Holiday Destination 2012”.

 Indoors and out, there are lots of things for children of all ages to enjoy.
 A few ideas are listed below, but do also check out our “What’s On” section for one-off events which are often arranged during school holidays and at weekends.

 - Beaches – an essential part of every St Andrews experience!
 There are two main beaches, both winners of Blue Flag and Seaside Awards.
 Re-create the memorable scene from “Chariots of Fire” (which was filmed here) by running in slow motion along the golden West Sands, or enter one of the summertime sandcastle competitions.
 East Sands is a more sheltered beach, and with its adjacent play area, is often the better choice for younger children.
-Both beaches have toilets and cafes.

 - Castle and Cathedral – every kid loves a castle, and St Andrews Castle is particularly exciting, with a dungeon, drawbridge and long dark tunnels to explore.
 For older children, the ascent of St Rule’s Tower at the nearby Cathedral is great fun (adult supervision is required).